eTutor-plus-plus/task-app-uml/README.md

 # eTutor Task-App: Binary Search

-This application provides a REST-interface for following task type: binary_search.
+This application provides a REST-interface for following umlTask type: binary_search.

 Students have to guess a number.
 The student's input is compared with the number stored in the solution, and it is returned whether the number sought is _smaller_, _equal_ to or
 _greater_ than the input.

-This project **can** be used as a template for new task apps.
-Replace all occurrences of `binarysearch`/`binary search`/`binary-search`/`binary_search` with the name of your task type.
+This project **can** be used as a template for new umlTask apps.
+Replace all occurrences of `binarysearch`/`binary search`/`binary-search`/`binary_search` with the name of your umlTask type.

-Task-App repositories should start with `task-app-` and end with the task type (e.g. `task-app-binary-search`).
+Task-App repositories should start with `umlTask-app-` and end with the umlTask type (e.g. `umlTask-app-binary-search`).

 ## Development